-2.1 Multi-context Systems
+2.1 Multi-Context Systems

-First, we present the formalization of Heterogeneous Nonmonotonic Multi-context Systems (MCSs) proposed by Brewka and Eiter (2007) and further described by Brewka, Eiter, and Fink (2011), which serves as the base of this work.
+This section briefly introduces the formalization of Heterogeneous Nonmonotonic Multi-Context Systems (MCSs) proposed in [Brewka and Eiter, 2007] and further described in [Brewka et al., 2011a], which serves as the base of this work.
 The idea behind MCSs is to allow different logics to be used in different contexts, and to model information flow among contexts via bridge rules.
 The notion of logic is defined as follows.

-Definition 1 (cf. Brewka & Eiter, 2007) A logic $L = (\mathbf{KB}L, \mathbf{BS}L, \mathbf{ACC}L)$ is composed of the following components:
+Definition 1 ([Brewka and Eiter, 2007]) A logic $L = (\mathbf{KB}L, \mathbf{BS}L, \mathbf{ACC}L)$ is composed of the following components:

-- 1. $\mathbf{KB}L$ is the set of well-formed knowledge bases of L, each of which consists of a set of elements called formulas; - 2.
-BSL is the set of possible belief sets, where each $S \in \mathbf{BS}L$ is a set of elements called beliefs; and - 3.
-ACCL: $\mathbf{KB}L \rightarrow 2^{\mathbf{BS}L}$ is a function describing the "semantics" of the logic, by assigning to each element of $\mathbf{KB}L$ a set of acceptable sets of beliefs.
+- 1. KB_L is the set of well-formed knowledge bases of L, each of which consists of a set of elements called formulas; - 2. \mathbf{BS}L is the set of possible belief sets, where each $S \in \mathbf{BS}L$ is a set of elements called beliefs; and - 3.
+ACC_L: $\mathbf{KB}L \rightarrow 2^{\mathbf{BS}L}$ is a function describing the "semantics" of the logic, by assigning to each element of \mathbf{KB}L a set of acceptable sets of beliefs.

 This notion of logic is very generic, and it abstracts the formation of an agent's beliefs to a bare minimum.
 Structure of formulas (both in the knowledge base and the belief sets) is dismissed, and they are viewed as "naked elements."
 Likewise no particular inference mechanism is associated with a knowledge base, nor are any logical properties imposed on belief sets; the term "belief" reflects that statements held by the agent might be on an epistemic basis, without going into further detail.
-The assignment of acceptable beliefs sets to a knowledge base, each of which is intuitively a set of beliefs that an agent is willing to adopt given the knowledge base, captures that in some logics (e.g., in nonmonotonic logics) multiple or even no acceptable belief sets are possible.
+The assignment of acceptable beliefs sets to a knowledge base, each of which is intuitively a set of beliefs that an agent is willing to adopt gien the knowledge base, captures that in some logics (e.g., in nonmonotonic logics) multiple or even no acceptable belief sets are possible.

-This abstract model allows us to capture a range of different logics for knowledge representation and reasoning, including classical logic, modal logics, epistemic logics, spatial logics, description logics etc, but also nonmonotonic logics such as default logic (Reiter, 1980) or answer set programs (Gelfond & Lifschitz, 1991), in different varieties and settings.
-A comparison to other formalisms is given by Brewka et al. (2011).
+This abstract model allows us to capture a range of different logics for knowledge representation and reasoning, including classical logic, modal logics, epistemic logics, spatial logics, description logics etc, but also nonmonotonic logics such as default logic [Reiter, 1980] or answer set programs [Gelfond and Lifschitz, 1991], in different varieties and settings; for a comparison to other formalisms, see [Brewka et al., 2011a].
 For example, classical (propositional or predicate logic) may be modeled as follows:

-- KB: the set of (well-formed) sentences over a signature $\Sigma$ , - BS: the set of deductively closed sets S of $\Sigma$ -sentences, (i.e., Cn(S) = S, where $Cn(\cdot)$ denotes deductive closure), - ACC(kb): the singleton containing the deductive closure of kb, i.e., ACC(kb) = {Cn(kb)}.
+- KB: the set of (well-formed) sentences over a signature Σ , - BS: the set of deductively closed set of Σ-sentences, (i.e., Cn(S) = S, where Cn(·) denotes deductive closure), - ACC(kb): the singleton containing the deductive closure of kb, i.e., ACC(kb) = {Cn(kb)}.

-For an example of nonmonotonic logics, (disjunctive) logic programs under answer set semantics (Gelfond & Lifschitz, 1991) can be modeled by
+For an example of nonmonotonic logics, (disjunctive) logic programs under answer set semantics [Gelfond and Lifschitz, 1991] can be modeled by

-- KB: the set of logic programs over a signature $\Sigma$ , - BS: the set of consistent sets of literals over $\Sigma$ , - ACC(kb): the set AS(kb) of answer sets of kb according to Gelfond and Lifschitz (1991).
+- KB: the set of logic programs over a signature Σ , - BS: the set of consistent sets of literals over Σ , - ACC(kb): the set AS(kb) of answer sets of kb according to [Gelfond and Lifschitz, 1991].3